Skip to content Skip to footer

 Prodromal stage minutes to 2 days after exposure Anorexia, nausea, vomiting(possibly diarrhea)

-Latent asymptomatic phase hours to 21 days after exposure No symptoms for hours up to few weeks.
+Latent, asymptomatic phase hours to 21 days after exposure.
+No symptoms for hours up to a few weeks.

 Depending on the usual absorbed radiation dose, three classical syndromes are described: